 - The policy offers coverage between Rs.
 10,000 to Rs.
 75,000

 - Family floater plans are available that offer combined coverage for oneself and dependent family members

-- Hospitalisation cost, doctor consultation fee, OPD consultation, diagnostic tests, ICU charges, blood transfusion can be covered by these plans
+- Hospitalisation cost, doctor consultation fee, OPD consultation, diagnostic tests, ICU charges, blood transfusion and other such extreme treatments come under the coverage of these plans

-- You may need care before and after the actual hospitalisation, especially for malaria, dengue and chikungunya.
+- More often than not, you would need care before and after the actual hospitalisation, especially for malaria, dengue and chikungunya.
 So, a 15-day to 60-days of pre and post-hospitalisation expenses are covered under this plan.

-These plans are often independent of your regular health insurance plans.
-Thus, if you claim against vector-borne diseases, you would not lose your no-claim bonus on your regular health insurance plan.
+These specialised plans are often independent of your regular indemnity health insurance plans.
+Thus, in that case, if you claim against vector-borne diseases, you would not stand to lose your no-claim bonus on your regular health insurance plan.